Skip to main content

 How to use a name tag in Minecraft

-Over the years, Minecraft‘s open-world sandbox has grown to encompass hundreds of different gameplay mechanics.
-While the core experience is still mining, crafting, and exploring the randomly generated world, players can now interact with villagers, go on quests to slay the Ender Dragon, and even create their own farm.
+Over the years, Minecraft's open-world sandbox has grown to encompass dozens of biomes and different gameplay mechanics that require a lot of tips and tricks to learn.
+While the core experience is still mining, crafting, and exploring the randomly generated world, players can now interact with villagers, go on quests to slay the Ender Dragon, and even brew potions.
 One of the more unique additions to the game, however, is the ability to use objects known as name tags to rename the NPCs you come across.
-They’re a bit tricky to find, but once you’ve found a name tag, they are incredibly easy to use.
+They're a bit tricky to find, but once you've found a name tag, they are incredibly easy to use.

 Unfortunately, it’s not possible to craft name tags in Minecraft.
 Instead, you’ll have to either find them in the wild or purchase them from a villager.
 Name tags are pretty rare objects, but you can stumble upon them in chests scattered throughout your realm.
 It’s also possible to find them while fishing, although the odds of that are pretty slim.